sathyas85/orderPizzaApiTest/README.md

 2. Difficult to implement Load Testing
 3. Requirements related to number of tables or flavor or size availability is not clear so unable to implement specific tests for those use cases

+To Execute Code

+Run order.pizza.tests.OrderPizzaApiTest or
+Run testng.xml

+If Code not getting executed set testng.dtd.http = true as part of JVM argument